 Two words you often hear together are mobile and site speed.
 And that’s not without reason because these two go hand in hand.
 Mobile-friendliness and site speed are some of the most pressing matters we have to deal with as SEOs, developers, and site owners.
 Measuring page speed has always been something of a dark art.
-The site speed tools we use today are fairly adequate, but a new tool is trying to come at it from a different, more realistic angle: Google Lighthouse.
-Here, I’ll take a closer look at how to measure mobile site speed with Google Lighthouse.
+The site speed tools we use today are fairly adequate, but another tool is trying to come at it from a different, more realistic angle: Google Lighthouse.
+Here, I’ll take a closer look at how to check your mobile site speed and SEO with Google Lighthouse.

 What is Google Lighthouse?

-Lighthouse is a tool built by Google and was originally meant to audit Progressive Web Apps (PWA).
+Lighthouse is a tool built by Google and was initially meant to audit Progressive Web Apps (PWA).
 The tool executes four audits for accessibility, performance, Progressive Web Apps and an extended list of best practices.
+Recently, Google even added a basic SEO check.
 Together, these give you an excellent overview of the quality and performance of your website or web app.

 Site speed is all about perception and user experience.
 Speed in numbers means nothing if your site still feels slow.
 Loads of users around the world are on rather crappy mobile connections of 3G or less.
 Even with lightning-fast 4G connections, a site can simply feel laggy and slow.
 And we all know what a devastating effect a slow site can have on your conversion.
 Shaving milliseconds of the time needed to load your site could make a world of difference.